 In 2019, 11.6% of the population in Mecklenburg County did not have health Insurance.
-The Healthy Communities NC target is to reduce that rate to 8% by 2030 (shown by the dotted line in the graph below).
-A higher rate of individuals with healthcare insurance would lead to improved health outcomes and a higher quality of life for this population.
+The Healthy Communities NC target is to reduce that rate to 8% by 2030 (shown by the dotted line in the graph on the following page).
+A higher rate of individuals with health insurance would lead to improved health outcomes and a higher quality of life for this population.